-A similar command could be run directly with "docker run".
+A "docker run" command could run that container.

+'''

 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD= your@password' -p 1433:1433 -d microsoft/mssql-server-linux

+'''

-However, if deploying a multi-container application like eShopOnContainers, using "docker-compose up" is a much more convenient method.
+However, if deploying a multi-container application like eShopOnContainers, using "docker-compose up" is a much more convenient method so it deploys all the needed containers for the application to run.

-When starting this container for the first time, it will initialize SQL Server with the SA password that you are providing.
+When starting this SQL Server container for the first time, it will initialize SQL Server with the "SA" password that you are providing.
 At this time and once you have SQL Server running as a container, you can update new data into the database by connecting through any regular SQL connection, either from SQL Server Management studio, Visual Studio or from C# code.

-The eShopOnContainers application is initializing the database with sample data by seeding with Test Data on the first Startup, as explained in the following section.
+The eShopOnContainers application initializes each microservice database with sample data by seeding with data on the first Startup, as explained in the following section.

 Having SQL Server running as a container is not just useful for a demo where you might don't have a SQL Server ready.
-It is also great for development and testing environments so you can easily run integration tests starting from a clean SQL Server image and know state in regards data by seeding new sample data.
+As mentioned, it is also great for development and testing environments so you can easily run integration tests starting from a clean SQL Server image and known state in regards data by seeding new sample data.